Contact The Snowbird Helpline Today!

-Michigan is a comparative negligence state.
-In general, if you were partially responsible for the Michigan car accident, you may still recover damages in a lawsuit for your injuries.
-Your own “comparative negligence” affects damages, however.
-For example, if the injured person is 20% responsible for the accident and the at-fault driver is 80% responsible, the victim’s damages will be reduced by 20%.
-However, if you are more than 50% at fault, you cannot recover any compensation.
+Michigan has a very complicated car indemnification scheme.
+It is a comparative negligence state.
+In general, if you were partially responsible for the Michigan car accident, you may still recover damages in a lawsuit for your injuries unless you are more than 50% at fault.
+If so you cannot recover any compensation.

 Time Limit: Importantly, you have three years from the date of the incident to bring a lawsuit.
 This is your timeframe to file a lawsuit against the at-fault driver for the injuries sustained.